Apollo-ARTE/Axys/CONTRIBUTING.md

 # Contributing to Axys

-Thank you for your interest in contributing to **Axys**, the VisionOS companion to RhinoPlugin!
+Thank you for your interest in contributing to **Axys**, the VisionOS companion to (RhinoPlugin)[https://github.com/Apollo-ARTE/Axys-RhinoPlugin]!
 We welcome feature requests, bug reports, and contributions to enhance the AR experience.

 ---